This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 get your environment & yourself in order

 Get dressed in a real outfit and brush your hair.
 Tidy your bedroom and make your bed.
-Tidy your workspace before settling in with your coffee.
+Organize your workspace before settling in with your coffee.
 Set your diffuser with some uplifting essential oils.
 All of these things just make you feel more put together.
 When you feel like you have your life in order, then you are more likely to take the steps necessary to keep it that way, which creates a positive cycle.
 That, I think, is the key behind manifestation.

 show up on time for yourself